Cray-HPE/docs-csm/operations/conman/Log_in_to_a_Node_Using_ConMan.md

     Connection closed by the server.
     ```

-## Procedure to log in using ConMan directly within a Kubernetes pod
+## Log in using ConMan directly within a Kubernetes pod

 > **`NOTE`** this procedure has changed since the CSM 0.9 release.